michael2012z/BitBible/markdown/KJV/files/2Chr.md

 8. And at the king’s commandment they made a chest, and set it without at the gate of the house of the Lord.

-9. And they made a proclamation through Judah and Jerusalem, to bring in to the Lord the collection that Moses the servant of God laid upon Israel in the wilderness.a proclamation: Heb. a voice
+9. And they made a proclamation through Judah and Jerusalem, to bring in to the Lord the collection that Moses the servant of God laid upon Israel in the wilderness.

 10. And all the princes and all the people rejoiced, and brought in, and cast into the chest, until they had made an end.